Intelligence

 Political Risk Analyst

-Cognitive skills your 14N3 training built — and where they transfer.
+Cognitive skills your 14N3 training built — and where they transfer in civilian work.

 Adversarial Thinking